Nothing stays still for long in the Fethiye area. That includes Karataş Beach.

 Karataş Beach – In Summary

 Some will argue there shouldn’t be a business there, at all.
-But for us, as long as it remains a public beach controlled by MUÇEV, it’s a good thing.

-The facilities, the rubbish bins and the supervising staff making sure the beach stays clean can’t be a bad thing.
+But, for us, the facilities, the rubbish bins and the supervising staff making sure the beach stays clean can’t be a bad thing.

 Swathes of coastline along this area are, and will be, out of bounds to those not staying in the all-inclusive hotels.

-- Update for Summer 2022; there is a dolmuş service that now takes you all the way to Karataş Beach from Fethiye.
+- Update for Summer 2023; there is a dolmuş service that takes you all the way to Karataş Beach from Fethiye.

 - If you’re a beach person and love to visit different bays around the area, take a look at our Fethiye beaches page.
 There, you’ll find local (and slightly further afield) beaches along with an interactive map so you can find them easily.